History of Lorenzo Sonego in Timeline

 June 2019: First ATP Title

-In June 2019, Lorenzo Sonego won his first ATP title in Antalya, Turkey, defeating Miomir Kecmanović in the final.
+In June 2019, Sonego won his first ATP title in Antalya, Turkey, defeating Miomir Kecmanović in the final.

 2020: Career-Best at French Open

-April 2021: Sardegna Open Titles and Ranking
+April 2021: Singles and Doubles Titles at Sardegna Open

-August 2021: Career High Ranking and Match Against Federer
+August 2021: Career-High Ranking and Match Against Federer

 In October 2021, Lorenzo Sonego achieved a career-high ATP singles ranking of world No. 21.